Alaska Airlines Flight 1282

 Alaska Airlines Flight 1282 was a scheduled domestic passenger flight operated by Alaska Airlines from Portland International Airport in Portland, Oregon, to Ontario International Airport in Ontario, California.
 Shortly after takeoff on January 5, 2024, a door plug on the Boeing 737 MAX 9 aircraft blew out, causing an uncontrolled decompression of the aircraft.

 The aircraft returned to Portland for an emergency landing.
 All 171 passengers and 6 crew members survived the accident, with three receiving minor injuries.

-According to the National Transportation Safety Board (NTSB) final report, the probable cause of the Alaska Airlines Flight 1282 door plug blowout was a systemic failure of Boeing's manufacturing process and the Federal Aviation Administration's (FAA) ineffective oversight.
+According to the National Transportation Safety Board (NTSB) final report, the probable cause of the Alaska Airlines Flight 1282 door plug blowout was a systemic failure of Boeing's manufacturing process and ineffective oversight by the Federal Aviation Administration (FAA).
 The in-flight separation was caused by four crucial bolts that were never reinstalled after being removed at the factory.

 Aircraft and crew

 The aircraft involved was a Boeing 737 MAX 9 (typically referred to as model 737-9 in official FAA documents) with manufacturer's serial number 67501, fuselage line number 8789, and registered as N704AL.
-It was around two months old at the time of the accident.
-At the time of the accident, the aircraft had logged 510 total flight hours over 154 flights.
+At the time of the accident the aircraft was around two months old and had logged 510 total flight hours over 154 flights.